ISC-UPA/2024-3-ISC09-Deteccion-Automatica-de-Estudiantes-y-Control-de-Asistencia/README.md

 This monorepo contains multiple packages related to the ViveHUB application.
 The main packages are:

 - `RaspberryApp`: Placeholder for Raspberry Pi related applications.
-- `vive-hub-api`: Backend API built with KeystoneJS.
+- `backend`: Backend API built with KeystoneJS.
-- `vive-hub-app`: Frontend application built with React Native.
+- `ClassTrack`: Frontend application built with React Native.

 ## Repository Structure